jakubtomsu/vmem/README.md

 I would also like to add support for Mac, iOS and Android.
 Game consoles aren't supported, you will need to implement the platform backends on your own.

+## Dependencies
+There are zero dependencies apart from the C standard library.

 ## Tests
 Tests use the [utest.h](https://github.com/sheredom/utest.h) library.